+NOTE 2: Steps 5 and 6 are required only if the API Invoker did not previously granted authorization to the API Invoker.

 In any (subsequent) access token request (step 10) from API invoker using the authorization code, the originator CCF then does the mapping (step11) to the actual identity of the CCF in the other domain and can forward the request via CAPF-6e.

-Editor's Note: Alignment of step 1-5 with existing authorization code flow is ffs.

-Editor's Note: Step 5/6 are interrupting the RO.

-Editor's Note: The clients involved in steps 14/15 related to capif interconnect in API invoker access token request are ffs.
+Editor’s Note: Figure update needed.

 Figure 6.16.2.2-1: Identifying in an API access token request with authorization code the correct CCF in CAPIF interconnect